rji-futures-lab/django-rmp-data/README.md

 We need to add a few lines of code to a file named `.bash_profile`, which is a configuration file that runs whenever a user starts their shell environment.

-First, we need to an environment variable, which is value stored in your shell environment that can be used by programs.
+First, we need to an environment variable, which is value stored in your shell environment that can be used by software running within that environment.
 The specific environment variable we need to set is `PYENV_ROOT`, which should point to the directory where pyenv stores its data:

 ```bash
 echo -e 'export PYENV_ROOT="$HOME/.pyenv"' >> ~/.bash_profile